Fair Cake-Cutting among Families: Democratic fairness

 The case of $k=2$ families is well-understood.
 The results for all fairness criteria are tight: by all fairness definitions, we know that a fair division exists with the smallest possible number of connectivity components.

-The case of $k>2$ families opens some questions: \begin{itemize} \item Is \uprness{} with $n$ components feasible for all $k$? (particularly, with $k=3$ families, is the number of required components $n$ as in the lower bound, or $2n-1$ as in the upper bound?). \item Is \mprness{} with $n\cdot\frac{k/2-1}{k-1}$ components feasible for all $k$? (particularly, with $k=3$ families, is the number of required components $n/4$ as in the lower bound, or $n/2$ as in the upper bound?). \end{itemize} The case of different entitlements is much less understood even for individual agents.
-As far as we know, it is an open question whether cake-cutting among $k$ individuals with $2k-1$ components is feasible for $k>2$.
-This has direct implications on the number of required components for \aprness{}.
+The case of $k>2$ families opens some questions: \begin{itemize} \item Is \uprness{} with $n$ components feasible for all $k$? (particularly, with $k=3$ families, is the number of required components $n$ as in the lower bound, or $2n-1$ as in the upper bound?). \item Is ${1\over 2}$-\mprness{} with $n\cdot\frac{k/2-1}{k-1}$ components feasible for all $k$? (particularly, with $k=3$ families, is the number of required components $n/4$ as in the lower bound, or $n/2$ as in the upper bound?). \end{itemize} The case of different entitlements is much less understood even for individual agents \citep{SegalHalevi2018Entitlements}, let alone for families.